nextapps-de/mikado/bench/README.md

 This test measures the raw rendering performance.
 If you look for a benchmark which covers more aspects goto here:<br>
 https://krausest.github.io/js-framework-benchmark/current.html

+#### Angular and React?

+There are some reasons why you did not find Angular or React on this list.
+Both aren't a library nor a framework, they are full integrated ecosystems which is quite unfair to compare.
+Also they runs completely async.
+If there was a way to force running them in sync I'm pretty sure, they would fill the bottom lines of this benchmark test.

 #### Local Installation

 Go to the folder _bench/_ and install dependencies: